-The Homes and Communities Agency continues to focus on 'co-regulation'.
+The Homes and Communities continues to focus on 'co-regulation'.
 Under this approach, the HCA's engagement with registered providers is risk based with a focus on protecting social housing assets from undue risk.
+The Housing and Planning Act 2016 has reduced the regulation with the requirement to gain regulatory consent for restructures, constitutional changes and disposals replaced by a system of notification.